 Decisions on appeals shall be rendered within ten business days of the Office of the Registrar notifying the dean and academic chair of the appeal.
 The decision may be: 1) no change to the grade; 2) a higher grade; or 3) a lower grade.
 The dean's decision is final and binding.

-Students who accept the method to remedy a course deficiency pursuant to AC.3.2.1 Course Deficiencies Procedure and who is not successful is not eligible to appeal the original grade.
+Students who accept the method to remedy a course deficiency pursuant to AC.3.2.1: Course Deficiencies procedure are not eligible to appeal the original grade.